Bonin family

 The Bonin family (also spelled Bovin, Boonem, de Bonin, van Boonen) was a patrician family of Bruges.
 Members of the Bonin family were active in Bruges from the 12th century until the end of the 15th century.

 Etymology

 "Bonin" is the Latin spelling of the name, which is typically spelled "Van Boonen" today.
 The name was written as "Boonem" in Old Dutch and "de Bonin" in French.
 Until the second half of the 19th century, when the importance of exact quotations was increasingly recognised, not much attention was paid to spelling.
 Consequently, the surname also appears in historical accounts as "Bonyn" (with a Greek 'y' instead of 'i').
 Other spellings on record include "Bonijn", "Bovin", "Bovyn" and "Bovijn".

 In Jacques de Meyer's (Meyerus) book "Annales sive historiae rerum Belgicarum" from 1580, it can be found that Bovin's "v" was also written as "u".
-That book contains an account about a peace between the Bovin and Gruuthuyse families, initiated in 1377 by Margaret of Bavaria, mother of Philip the Good of Burgundy.
+That book contains an account of a peace between the Bovin and Gruuthuyse families, initiated in 1377 by Margaret of Bavaria, mother of Philip the Good of Burgundy.